-Our blueprint for how to best secure your network, end users, systems and data consists of the following:
+Our blueprint for securing your network, end users, systems, and data consists of the following:

 Be proactive about network security.
 Ask us how.